-In 2020/21, the Trust has continued to develop clear accountability frameworks in all Academies to ensure that Academy Leaders and teaching staff are focused on the accelerated progress and attainment of individual pupils against their expected levels of achievement.
+In 2021/22, the Trust has continued to develop clear accountability frameworks in all Academies to ensure that Academy Leaders and teaching staff are focused on the accelerated progress and attainment of individual pupils against their expected levels of achievement.
 This has been achieved by:

-- Ensuring that adequate financial resources are directed towards pupils who have identified high needs and are in need of additional support to achieve their potential - Ensuring that pupil premium and COVID Recovery Premium resources are spent with a focus on impact on teaching and learning outcomes and enrichment of their learning for these pupils. - Ensuring that resources are directed to ensure that Gifted and Talented pupils are afforded every opportunity to exploit and progress their gifts and talents. - Investing resources in phonics, literacy and numeracy systems designed to accelerate progress for pupils who are assessed as being below their expected potential. - Ensuring that structured programmes of intervention and the required level of staffing support is in place for any pupil whose academic progress is behind their age related expectation.
+- Ensuring that adequate financial resources are directed towards pupils who have identified high needs and are in need of additional support to achieve their potential - Ensuring that pupil premium and COVID Recovery Premium resources are spent with a focus on impact on teaching and learning outcomes and enrichment of their learning for these pupils. - Ensuring that resources are directed to ensure that Gifted and Talented pupils are afforded every opportunity to exploit and progress their gifts and talents. - Investing resources in phonics, literacy and numeracy systems designed to accelerate progress for pupils who are assessed as being below their expected potential. - Ensuring that structured programmes of intervention and the required level of staffing support is in place for any pupil whose academic progress is behind their age related expectation. - Investing in an ambitious new curriculum for the following subjects Science, History, Geography, D&T and Art.
+This has been achieved in partnership with Unity Schools Partnership and Unity Research School to ensure the evidence underpinning its design and implementation is secure.